gitmoni-crypto/gitmoni/README.md

 # GitMoni
-A crypto validation + explorer system using GitHub and JavaScript.
+Crypto validation and keygen project using GitHub Pages and Node.js.